majorjayant/portfolio-website-desktop/README.md

 1. Navigate to `/admin/login` on your website URL (e.g., `yourwebsite.com/admin/login`).
 2. Enter the admin username and password.
     *   _Note: Authentication logic is handled by the `handleLogin` function within the Lambda function (`lambda-no-mysql/index.js`).
 You may need to consult or modify this function based on your specific user management setup._
-3. Upon successful login, you will be redirected to the main dashboard page (`/admin/dashboard` or `/static/admin/dashboard.html`).
+3. Upon successful login, you will be redirected to the main dashboard page (`/static/admin/dashboard.html`).

 ### Dashboard Sections and Fields